ironArray/Caterva2/SPECS.md

 ## Communication failures

 As we will be checking for the validity of the data in the cache (see above), we will be able to implement communication failure handling in a next version.
-When validity cannot be checked (broker or publisher are down), the subscriber will just serve its cached data.
+For the time being, we will just assume that the communication is always successful, but we can start thinking on actions to be done when something fails.

+This is a list of possible actions:

+* When a subscriber sends a command to the publisher, it will wait for a reply.
+If the reply is not received in a certain amount of time, the subscriber will just serve its cached data.
+If there is no cached data, print an error message and exit.

+* When a client sends a command to the subscriber, it will wait for a reply.
+If the reply is not received in a certain amount of time, the client will print an error message and exit.

+TODO: think about other situations.

 ## Data transmission